 The rights and obligations of an applicant of a professional certificate are specified in contract documents and general instructions for use given before the signing of the professional certificate application, the document and instructions comprising an agreement concluded with the professional certificate applicant.
-An organisation
+An organisation applying for a professional certificate applies for the professional certificate for its own members that are identified in a personal way when applying for the certificate.
+The application document contains the details of the rights and obligations of both parties.
+When an applicant applies for a professional certificate, he/she also accepts the general terms of use.

 The application document and instructions for use clearly state that the applicant for professional certificate, with his/her signature, confirms the correctness of the information provided and approves the creation and publishing of the certificate according to agreement.
-At the same time, the applicant accepts the rules and terms pertaining to the use of professional certificate and sees to the storage of professional certificates and the reporting of any misuse or lost certificates/microchip.
+At the same time, the applicant accepts the rules and terms pertaining to the use of professional certificate and sees to the storage of professional certificates and PIN codes and the reporting of any misuse or lost certificates/microchip.